Prigg v. Pennsylvania: Dissent

 Justice John McLean was the sole dissenter in the case.
-He pointed out that the 1793 fugitive slave act required anyone seizing an accused fugitive slave in a different state to take them before a federal judge or local magistrate to receive certification that the seizure was legal.
+He pointed out that the 1793 Fugitive Slave Act required anyone seizing a fugitive slave in a different state to take them before a federal judge or local magistrate to receive certification that the seizure was legal.
 Prigg had not done this before removing Morgan and her children from Pennsylvania.
-Therefore, he saw no conflict between Pennsylvania's laws criminalizing the forcible removal of blacks from the state and the 1793 law, which required bringing an accused fugitive slave to a judge or magistrate before removing them from the state.
-In McLean's view, Congress possessed the authority for enforcing the constitutional fugitive slave provision, and they had used this authority to allow for the return of fugitive slaves from free states only with the approval of a judge or magistrate.
-By failing to use this method, Prigg had exceeded any authority he could possibly claim for recovering fugitive slaves, and Pennsylvania's laws were consistent with the constitution and the 1793 law in holding him accountable.
+Therefore, he saw no conflict between Pennsylvania's laws criminalizing the forcible removal of blacks from the state and the 1793 law, which required bringing defendants before a judge or magistrate before removing them from the state.
+In McLean's view, Congress possessed the authority for enforcing the Fugitive Slave Clause, and they had used this authority to allow for the rendition of fugitive slaves from free states only with the approval of a judge or magistrate.
+By failing to use this method, Prigg had exceeded any authority he could possibly claim for the rendition of fugitive slaves, and Pennsylvania's laws were consistent with the constitution and the 1793 law in holding him accountable.

 McLean felt Pennsylvania's laws against forced removal were particularly important for preventing free blacks from being wrongfully enslaved, as without them, slave catchers could easily kidnap free blacks and remove them from a state's jurisdiction before said state could investigate or arrest them.